itsmerims/MSW-Badminton-App/README.md

 # MSW Badminton | Badminton Club Management

-A professional-grade badminton club management application built with **Next.js 15**, **Tailwind CSS**, and **Firebase**.
+A professional-grade badminton club management application built with **Next.js 15**, **Tailwind CSS**, and **localStorage**.
 Designed for live court queuing, deterministic matchmaking, and daily financial tracking.
+No backend required — all data persists in the browser.

 ## 🚀 Key Features